 Those toxins may affect sperm count.
 If you’re exposed to any of these things because of a hobby, consider putting your hobby on hold until after you’ve successfully conceived.

-Jobs that expose you to excess heat or radiation, or even extreme sedentary work can also affect sperm count.
+Jobs that expose you to excess heat or radiation, or even extreme sedentary work sperm count.

 Biking might be related to low sperm count.
 Bicycling more than five hours per week is associated with lower sperm concentration.
 Having your bike checked for a proper fit can help.